daliya0606/Cheburashka/README.md

-# Cheburashka Sultanova and Motuga
+# Cheburashka Sultanova and Motigullin